akane0915/order-pizza/README.md

-# _Order Pizza_
+# _Asia's New York Style Pizza_

-#### _A web application for a pizza company that allows a user to order a pizza and view the cost after specifying toppings and size.
+#### _A web application for a Asia's NY Style Pizza that allows a user to order one or more pizzas and view the total order cost after specifying pizza toppings and size.
 April 7, 2017_

 #### By _**Asia Kane**_

 ## Description

-This is a web application for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.
+This is a web application for a pizza company where a user can choose to order a pizza with one or more individual toppings and specify the pizza size.
+The user can choose to order more than one pizza by clicking the "Add Another Pizza" button.
+The application displays the total order cost when the user clicks submit.
 The app:

-* Allows the user to choose toppings and size for the pizza they'd like to order.
+* Includes a pizza object constructor with properties for toppings, size, number of toppings, and cost.
-* Includes a pizza object constructor with properties for toppings and size.
+* Includes a customer object constructor with properties name, order (array of pizzas), and order cost.
-* Includes a prototype method for the cost of a pizza depending on the selections chosen.
+* Includes a pizza prototype method to calculate cost of a pizza depending on the selections chosen.

 ## Specifications
 | Behavior |  Input   |  Output  |